PGY-1 Pharmacy Residency Program

 Resident involvement in all teaching activities fosters the development and refinement of the resident’s communication skills and knowledge base.
 This experience can build confidence and promote the effectiveness of the resident as a teacher.
 Residents will serve as primary preceptors for P-4 pharmacy students from OU College of Pharmacy on clinical rotations, and are expected to serve as role models for these students.
-In addition, residents will be active in the hospital by participating in activities not limited to didactic lectures for Emergency Medicine residents, interdisciplinary in-services, journal clubs, topic discussions, case studies and small group discussions throughout the year.
+In addition, residents will be active in the hospital by participating in activities not limited to didactic lectures for Emergency Medicine residents, nurse residents, interdisciplinary in-services, journal clubs, topic discussions, case studies and small group discussions throughout the year.
 Residents may also elect to complete the ASHP Teaching Certificate program during the residency year.

 PGY-1 residents are required to fulfill the service commitment (staffing) designed to ensure that residents gain experience and can function as individual, competent clinical practitioners.
-Each resident will train with preceptors and basic training, split between clinical and distribution/dispensing duties, will take place during the first 5 weeks of residency.
-At the conclusion of the basic training period, the designated preceptors and the resident will mutually determine if the resident is ready to function independently as a pharmacist.
+Each resident will train with preceptors split between clinical and distribution/dispensing duties, which will take place during the first 6 weeks of residency.
+At the conclusion of the basic training period, the designated preceptor(s) and the resident will mutually determine if the resident is ready to function independently as a pharmacist.

 The following staffing requirements generally apply:

-- Each resident will work every third weekend (8 to 10 hour shifts) performing clinical reviews and assisting the clinical specialists with consult patients, and staffing duties.
+- Each resident will work every third weekend (9 to 10 hour shifts) performing clinical reviews, assisting the clinical specialists with consult patients, and staffing duties.
 See weekend duties document for more details.

-- This obligation will also include staffing consecutive days around whichever holiday they have been assigned.
+- This obligation will also include staffing consecutive days around whichever holiday they work.

-- The residents not assigned to that holiday will have off that day.
-These days off will not be deducted from the resident’s PTO bank.
+- The residents not assigned that holiday will have off that day.
+These days off will not be deducted from the resident’s paid time off (PTO) bank.

 Christopher Brown, Pharm.D., BCPS